icinganalysis/icinganalysis.github.io/content/NACA-TN-1904.md

 clouds investigated was from 1 to 3 miles.
 The high values of water content recorded for longer distances were due to the practice of circling within clouds or making repeated passes through a single cloud.
-For this reason, the frequency data foi 10 seconds duration (1/2 mile) in cumulus clouds are regarded as representative, the values for 1 minute (3 miles) are subject to some error, but are regarded as approximately representative, while the results for 5 minutes (15 miles) or more are
+For this reason, the frequency data for 10 seconds duration (1/2 mile) in cumulus clouds are regarded as representative, the values for 1 minute (3 miles) are subject to some error, but are regarded as approximately representative, while the results for 5 minutes (15 miles) or more are